mathesar-foundation/mathesar-wiki/engineering/specs/import-preview-api.md

 ```

-This would set the columns in the preview to have the specified names and types.
-Any column which is unaltered would have and empty JSON object (as in the 0th column above), otherwise, only attributes of a column which are to be altered would be submitted in the request.
-So, in the example:
-- we alter nothing about the 0th column,
-- we alter the name of the 1st column,
-- we alter the type of the 2nd column, and
-- we alter both the name and type of the 3rd column.

 ### Implementation of Preview

 Because we eventually want to do type inference in a temporary table, we'll avoid using the table resulting from the current process in the preview action.
 Instead, the implementation will simply put together a select with casts (using the custom casting functions defined by the Mathesar installation) and aliases.